opensearch-project/project-website/_posts/2023-07-07-long-running-operation-and-component-template.md

 ### Creating component templates

 When you create index templates through the API, it may be difficult to determine what the index template will be like after merging all the associated component templates with their own configurations.
-Now when you create or update an index template through the UI, you can preview the template in OpenSearch Dashboards.
+Now when you create or update an index template through the UI, you can preview the template in OpenSearch Dashboards, as shown in the following image.

 <img src="/assets/media/blog-images/2023-07-07-long-running-operation-and-component-template/component-based-template-creation-experience.png" alt="Component-based template creation experience"/>{: .img-fluid }